 To lower the environmental footprint, the use of cleaning products containing hazardous chemicals is minimised.
 The establishment must ensure that at least 75% of all chemical cleaning products for daily use in all parts of the establishment have an internationally or nationally recognised eco-label.
-This includes the products used for the daily cleaning of the public areas (excluding swimming pools) and staff areas (excluding kitchen and laundry areas).
+This includes the products used for the daily cleaning of the conference areas, restaurants, public areas and staff areas (excluding kitchen and laundry areas).